eduhund/key_generator/README.md

 # Use

 Import necessary functions to your module.
-For example:
+Supports CommonJS "require" & ESM "import" For example:

     const { generateKey } = require("keycrafter")

+or

+    import { generateKey } from "keycrafter"

 Then call the function: